Red Lion Hotels Corporation: Franchising

 The Franchise Segment licenses the Red Lion brand to third-party hotel owners.
 As of 2009, there were approximately 17 franchised Red Lion hotels.
 Hotel owners can franchise as either a full-service Red Lion Hotel, which offer restaurant and banquet meeting space; a limited-service Red Lion Inn & Suites; or under the Leo Hotel Collection, for unique, boutique, or historic hotels.
 The Las Vegas Hotel & Casino was the first hotel to join the Leo Collection in February 2013.

 Loyalty program

 RLHC operates a loyalty program called Hello Rewards with support provided within a mobile app provided by Monscierge.
 Each qualifying stay will earn the guest 10 Hello Bucks, which can be used towards future stays with no blackouts.

-Controversies

-In mid-2008, Columbia Pacific Opportunity Fund, an investment manager for the Baty family, the Seattle founders of Emeritus Corporation, submitted an unsolicited acquisition offer of $9.50 per share to acquire Red Lion.
-At the time, Columbia Pacific held 12.7 percent of Red Lion.

-By October, Columbia Pacific had withdrawn its offer and, shortly thereafter, the Red Lion board of directors enacted a poison pill plan, drawing the ire of Columbia Pacific which stated its belief that Red Lion should be liquidated because company-owned assets were in "excess of Red Lion's market capitalization".

-Later that year, after the share price increased significantly, Red Lion removed its poison pill.